State College Expungement Attorney

 What Is an Expungement?

 In Pennsylvania, the term “expunge” means “to remove information so that there is no trace or indication that such information existed.”
-Basically, an expungement is the destruction of government records so that no one has access to such records.
-Not only would expunged records not be publicly accessible, meaning such records would not appear on background searches for employment, but prosecutors and judges would also not be able to see such records.
-If records cannot be seen by prosecutors, then they would not be considered by prosecutors when determining how to resolve future criminal charges.
+Basically, an expungement is the destruction of government records.
 There is a difference between expunged and sealed records in Pennsylvania.

 Limitations on Expungements

-While the basic expungement process is set forth in Pennsylvania law and the Pennsylvania Rules of Criminal Procedure, meaning that many portions of the expungement process are universal across the state, many counties have unique requirements and quirks.
-Some counties have special forms.
-Some require extra documentation to be attached to the petition.
-Some require the petitioner to contact the district attorney prior to filing th expungement petition.
-Some counties automatically schedule hearings on every expungement petition filed.
-Because almost every county handles expungement petitions differently, it is important to consult with and ultimately retain an attorney who has experience with filing expungements in the particular county in which your charges were filed.
-JD Law generally only files expungement petitions in Centre County.
-If you need an expungement for a different county, contact our office for a referral for an experienced expungement attorney.
-Call JD Law at (814) 954-7622 or email us for a free initial consultation.
+The expungement process is varies from one county to another, and many counties have unique requirements and quirks like special forms or proedures that must be followed.
+Because almost every county handles expungement petitions differently, it is important to consult with and ultimately hire an attorney who has experience with filing expungements in the particular county in which your charges were filed.
+JD Law has experience in filing expungements in Centre, Mifflin, Clinton, and Huntingdon countes.
+If you need an expungement in those counties, contact our office to discuss the matter.
+If you need an expungement attorney in another county, contact us for a possible referral.
+Call JD Law at (814) 689-9139 or email us for a free initial consultation.